elawilkinson/formula1formulas/README.md

 # Formula 1 Formulas
-`Formula 1 Formulas` is a Formula 1 fan website collating and analysing race data.
+`Formula 1 Formulas` is a Formula 1 fan site collating and analysing race data.

 -----
 -----